dotnet/csharpstandard/standard/types.md

 - For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
 - The compiler can use static flow analysis to determine the null state of any reference variable.
 When nullable warnings are enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default* and
+- The null-forgiving operator `!` (§Null-Forgiving-Expressions) sets the null state of its operand to *not null*.

 ### §Nullabilities-And-Null-States Nullabilities and null states